m4ker/tower_events/README.md

 <pre>
 team
-    has_many: user, through: :members
+    has_many: users, through: :members
     has_many: products
     has_many: events
+    # belongs_to: user

 user
     has_many: teams, through: :members
-    belongs_to: project, through: :accesses
+    belongs_to: project
     has_many: events
     has_many: todos
     has_many: comments

 project
     belongs_to: team
+    belongs_to: user
     has_many: users
     has_many: todos
     has_many: events